 That was until I noticed my bladder seizing and painful which finally was linked to the sleeping medication.

-What is a Sleeping Pill?
+What is Sleeping Medication ?

 Before I talk more about this subject, I want to address that I am not a doctor.
 You might deal with a health condition that requires a prescription for sleep medications.